controlling corporations that meet a

 Reporting years under the NGER Scheme are the same as financial years-the first reporting period for controlling corporations was 1 July 2008 to 30 June 2009.
 If you discover your corporation triggered a threshold in a past reporting period you are still obliged to register and report for that year, as well as any other years up to and including the current reporting year.
 Corporations only need to register once, and must report each year they remain registered.

-You need to provide the following information to apply for NGER registration:
+Generally, you need to provide the following information to apply for NGER registration:

-Once registration is complete, the executive officer and contact person nominated in the application for registration will be notified directly with login details to complete their report in the
+controlling corporations, once registration is complete, the executive officer and contact person nominated in the application for registration will be notified directly with login details to complete their report in the

 Emissions and Energy Reporting System (EERS).

-Registered corporations must submit an annual report on the greenhouse gas emissions and energy production and consumption for facilities that are under its operational control, and under the operational control of members of its corporate group regardless of whether or not a threshold under the NGER Scheme has been met for that reporting year.
+Registered controlling corporations must submit an annual report on the greenhouse gas emissions and energy production and consumption for facilities that are under its operational control, and under the operational control of members of its corporate group regardless of whether or not a threshold under the NGER Scheme has been met for that reporting year.

 documentasset:CER-DER-001 Application for deregistration